 Every driveway material has its pros and cons, and this type is no different in that regard.
 Let's look at some of them:

-- Cost: they are cheaper than asphalt.
+- Cost: They are cheaper than asphalt and quite durable.

-- Low-maintenance (just occasionally replace displaced stones).
+- Care: They are low-maintenance (just occasionally replace displaced stones).

-- Difficult to find contractors for installation.
+- It is difficult to find driveway contractors for the installation.